Under the U.S. Constitution, there are only three federal laws that apply to people who live in the States.

 For today’s lesson:

-He went on to say “(and all other their acts which assume to create, define, or punish crimes other than those enumerated in the Constitution) are altogether void and of no force, and that the power to create, define, and punish such other crimes is reserved, and of right appertains solely and exclusively to the respective States, each within its own Territory.”
+He went on to state that federal power to create crimes within States cannot extend further — “(and all other their acts which assume to create, define, or punish crimes other than those enumerated in the constitution) are altogether void and of no force, …”

 If you are subject to federal laws, you might want to find out why.
 What did you sign that ensnared yourself to legalities that you didn’t understand?